 Whether you wait around for prices to cool or you act now to head off further house price growth depends on exactly where you are buying your home in London.
 For instance, some up-and-coming areas are reasonably affordable yet are still showing strong house price growth – these areas include the likes of Shoreditch, Dalston and Brixton.
 The area around the newly developed Kings Cross is also in high demand; just a few years after, it was considered one of the less desirable areas of the capital.
 And while prices in the likes of Peckham have increased by over 30 per cent during the last three years, homes there are still a great deal more affordable than in most areas of central London.
 So if you have to buy a house in London, there are still areas that provide value for money and house price growth potential.

 Are you prepared to look at alternatives to the traditional ways of buying a house?

 Rather than scouring the highly competitive and inflationary open property market, you may be able to pick up a bargain if you have the funds in place and the freedom required to proceed with a house purchase in London quickly.

-House price growth in London has been phenomenal in recent years, and while that is fantastic news for homeowners looking to sell, it has been devastating for local people trying to get on the property ladder in the city.
-In truth, the rate of growth is already slowing, but there is always going to be a huge price differential between houses in London and houses elsewhere in the UK.
-As London house prices are expected to show an annual rise of at least three percent every year for the foreseeable future, now may be the time to buy property in the capital if you can.
-This article was brought to you by Flying Homes, the quick sale specialists, call us on 0800 669 6784 or fill in the online form for a free quotation to sell your house.
+House price growth in London has been phenomenal in recent years.
+While that is fantastic news for homeowners looking to sell, it has been devastating for local people trying to get on the property ladder in the city.
+In truth, the growth rate is already slowing, but there will always be a significant price differential between houses in London and houses elsewhere in the UK.
+As London house prices are expected to show an annual rise of at least three per cent every year for the foreseeable future, now may be the time to buy property in the capital if you can.